 Even though I hope the English version will be released soon, I wanted to share one of my favorite project management artifacts with you that I have translated myself – the Project Square.

 The Project Square is nice for getting all project related details on a single page.
 You can either complete this yourself or you can take it to the project meeting and complete it together with the team (recommended approach).

-Check out the PowerPoint template here and you can find explanation of the segments and examples below.
+Check out the PowerPoint template here and you can find an explanation of the segments and examples below.
 You can either print it out empty and take it to the meetings to be filled out or you can do it digitally and distribute it per mail or run any digital approval process on it as per your enterprise content management regulations for operations and project management.

 Description: “True mood” within the project, which affects the thinking, doing and underlying culture.

-- How is the mood, motivation and engagement in this project?
+- How is the mood, motivation, and engagement in this project?

 - How to best describe the interaction of the team in the project?

 - Is there a motion for trust or distrust when collaborating?

 - Can you feel more happiness and engagement or more animus and resistance?

 - Are you asking for too much or too little?
 Is there pressure or are there cynical comments?